InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-16-stratification.md

 ---
 title: "Social Stratification"
 categories:
+  - Human Programming Technology
-  - Anonymity
+  - End Game
-  - Privacy
+  - Corporate Culture
-  - Security
+  - Corporate Structure
 tags:
+  - HPT
+  - end
+  - game
-  - anonymity
+  - corporate
-  - privacy
+  - culture
-  - security
+  - structure
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 A strict stratification of the human subspecies is necessary:
 - So called, "Player Characters" (PCs), have an inherent duty to authority over the NPCs.